Union Street, Aberdeen: Shops and markets

 Like other high streets in Scotland, Union Street has seen an increase in empty shops with around a fifth of ground-level retail spaces unoccupied in 2020.

-Some of the large shops on or accessed directly from Union Street are Marks & Spencer (on St Nicholas Street), HMV, Mostyn McKenzie, Cruise, AllSaints, Lakeland, the Trinity Centre, and Sports Direct.
+Some of the large shops on or accessed directly from Union Street are HMV, Mostyn McKenzie, Cruise, AllSaints, Lakeland, the Trinity Centre, and Sports Direct.

 The street was home to Bruce Miller's notable musical instrument shop (established 1900) until June 2011, when it closed.

 Both the Bon Accord Centre and the Trinity Centre have entrances on Union Street.
 In addition, there are bars and a number of nightclubs on the street, a former cinema building, and a grand façade fronting the churchyard of the Kirk of St. Nicholas.

 In 2012, HSBC opened its biggest Scottish branch on the street.
 Pret a Manger also opened.

 Part of Union Street was occasionally closed to traffic for the Aberdeen International Street Market until it was moved to Union Terrace, which is adjacent to Union Terrace Gardens.
 The market is usually held during the springtime.

 In the runup to Christmas, elaborate Christmas lights are displayed on gantries above and across the street.
 A ceremony is usually held to mark the illumination of these lights.